 Of course, the size and sensitivity of the U.S. defense market does come with some complexity.
 Understanding the mix of regulations and processes that are used to manage DoD procurement can be difficult.
 That’s where CCC can help.
 Since 1956, we’ve served as prime contractor for all U.S. defence purchases over USD $250,000 — and we have deep knowledge of what’s involved to get deals done.

-Our next post in this series takes a closer look at that procurement process and how Canadian non-defence companies can identify their strongest opportunities to sell to the U.S. DoD.
+Our next post in this series takes a closer look at DFARS which is a US DoD procurement process and how Canadian non-defence companies can identify their strongest opportunities to sell to the U.S. DoD.